POSTS TAGGED: ASUS Transformer TF700

 XDA Forum Member rabits has been working on running Ubuntu on the TF700.
 Not as chroot, either, but as the real deal.
 It’s currently on release version 0.6.2 and users who install it will get Ubuntu 12.10.
 Here are some of the feature highlights:

-Posted December 16, 2012 By: Conan Troutman
+Posted December 16, 2012 at 11:00 am by Conan Troutman

 Well, here we are.
 Another day, and yep, you guessed it: Another device is now running Android 4.2.
 This time, it’s the turn of the Asus Transformer TF700. although admittedly, this particular build has been available for a little bit of time now.
 While the official update to 4.2 for TF700 owners can’t be far away, there’s no need to sit around waiting.
 However this is, of course, an AOSP-based ROM.
 So if you’re a fan of all ASUS stock ROMs, it might be best to hang on a little while longer.

-Posted October 29, 2012 By: David Watt
+Posted October 29, 2012 at 02:00 pm by David Watt

 By now, we are all quite familiar with CyanogenMod 10.
 When a device you own receives official CyanogenMod 10 nightlies, you know it’s good news.
 So we can now make Asus Transformer TF700 owners happy by reporting that CyanogenMod 10 nightlies have come to the device, brought to us by XDA Senior Member dasunsrule32.